dim-pm/ProjectileTrails/README.md

 # ProjectileTrails
-An open-source plugin for PocketMine-MP spawns particles to the arrows.
+An open-source plugin for PocketMine-MP spawns particles to the projectiles.

 ## Permissions
 - projectiletrails.angryvillager